tharsheblows/gutenbergerli/README.md

 ### Gutenbergerli faq

-This a block which contains the question and answer as well as a field for users to upvote or downvote the entry on the frontend.
+This is a block which contains the question and answer as well as a field for users to upvote or downvote the entry on the frontend.

 ![Screen shot of three Gutenbergerli blocks](https://github.com/tharsheblows/gutenbergerli/blob/master/screenshots/gutenbergerli-faq.png)